-Finally, the modern period designates the period since then.
+Finally, the modern period is generally understood to mean the period since the eighteenth century.
 This was a period of considerable instability in western Europe, especially following the French Revolution of 1789, and later through the rise of Marxism in eastern Europe in the twentieth century.
 Despite these anxieties, it was a period of remarkable theological creativity throughout western Europe and North America.
 In addition, a growing Christian presence in Africa and Asia during the twentieth century led to an increasing interest in developing "local theologies" in these new regions.
 These local theologies would be grounded in the Christian tradition, but sensitive to their local situations.

 To survey these developments, which have been sketched with extreme brevity in these paragraphs, would be an impossible task.
 The end result would be very superficial and unsatisfactory.
 For this reason, a historical approach has not been adopted in this work.
 While studying the history of theology is a fascinating thing to do, it needs to be done in much greater depth than this brief work allows.
-Happily, there is another way of introducing theology, which avoids this problem.
+Happily, there is another way of introducing theology, which avoids this problem: the topical approach, which considers individual subject areas.

-The approach adopted in this work is topical.
-We are going to look at a number of areas of Christian thought, and explore what Christian theologians have said about them, and how they developed those ideas.
+The topical approach adopted in this work involves looking at a number of areas of Christian thought, and exploring what Christian theologians have said about them and how they developed those ideas.
 This allows us to begin to wrestle with some of the great questions of Christian theology in a manageable way.
 It allows you to develop tools to think about theological issues, rather than just learning what certain great theologians have thought about them.